 Unfortunately, more than half of the deaths remain a mystery, because the causes were unspecified in the records we have available.
 It’s quite possible no explanation was available at the time.
 Often the ship’s logbook simply noted that someone died on a given day.
 If that sailor had not already been seen or treated by the ship’s surgeon, there may be no record or explanation in the medical log either.
 Fourteen crew are recorded as having died of “illness.”
 Though brief descriptions of the illness accompany some of those, they are as vague as “a complication of disorders,” which was the cause given to the death of Archibald Thompson on November 15, 1799.

-The precarious nature of working high in the ship’s rigging on the rolling seas killed six people in the 1800s.
+The precarious nature of working high in the ship’s rigging on the rolling seas killed 18 people in the ship’s active sailing years.
 Most appear to have struck the deck, dying immediately or quickly after from their injuries.
-Only one crew member’s death is specifically attributed to drowning after falling off Constitution.
+Twelve crew drowned after falling off Constitution, including two who fell off the gangways to the ship.
+If a crew member was witnessed falling overboard, a rescue effort was initiated that usually involved launching small boats to retrieve the man overboard.
 William Nine, an able seaman, fell overboard on January 4, 1814.
 It’s unclear whether he was on deck or in the rigging at the time.
 The ship stopped and launched a small boat in an effort to retrieve him, but it was too late.
+Joseph Williams, an able seaman, drowned in February 1828 after intentionally jumping overboard while the ship was at anchor in the Mediterranean.
+He was trying to desert by swimming ashore.

 Constitution crew are buried in ports of call around the world, but the vast majority of them have no gravesite for us to visit.
 If a crew member died while the ship was far offshore, he was buried there beneath the waves.
 Returning a deceased crew member to a grave on land was often just not possible in the 19th century.